 Our leadership team is merely part of the extraordinary 100+ Ed Direction team.
 Teams are assigned to projects to ensure a strong match between Ed Direction team members’ skillsets and project needs.

-Dr. Trent Kaufman is the Chief Executive Officer of the Cicero Group (www.cicerogroup.com).
+Dr. Trent Kaufman is the Chief Executive Officer of Cicero Group.
 In 2006, he sold to Cicero the education transformation firm he had founded five years earlier.
-Today, that company, Education Direction is a wholly-owned subsidiary of Cicero’s and works with over a thousand schools around the world to measurably improve student learning.
+Today, that company, Education Direction (www.eddirection.com) is a wholly-owned subsidiary of Cicero’s and works with over a thousand schools around the world to measurably improve student learning.
 Dr. Kaufman is respected globally for developing sophisticated systems to enable the use of performance data to maximize individual and team performance at organizations of varied purpose and form.
 He is a leading author of two best-selling books surrounding organizational transformation.
-Prior to becoming a leading thinking in organizational design and transformation, Dr. Kaufman’s first “career” was in public education.
+Prior to becoming a leading thinker in organizational design and transformation, Dr. Kaufman’s first “career” was in public education.
 He began as a social studies teacher in Washington D.C. before becoming a high school principal in the Bay Area of California.
 Trent received a bachelor’s degree in Social Science, with an emphasis in Economics from Brigham Young University.
 He earned a master’s degree in Education and Leadership from the University of California, Berkeley.
 Trent earned a master’s degree in Policy Management and a doctorate in Performance Management from Harvard University.
-Trent’s public service includes volunteer leadership positions with the Boy Scouts of America, church service, and advisory board roles with the Nike Innovation Fund, Strayer University, and High School Futures.

 - Executive Vice President and Managing Partner, Answerthink